RobvEmous/StateMachineTesting/README.md

 $ gnutls-serv -p 10000 --http --x509cafile x509-ca.pem --x509keyfile x509-server-key.pem --x509certfile x509-server.pem
 ```

-### LibreTLS / WolfSSL / BoringSSL
-MAYBE TODO

 ## Results
 After setting up everything, the State Learner will try to build a state machine of the choosen TLS server implementation.
 This results in a `.dot` file and `.pdf` showing the hypotheses and final state machines.
 The visualizations of these graphs are very large due to the large number of input and output types (the alphabet).
 For that reason, and because the mentioned research uses the same edge-reduction method, we merged equivalent state changes and labeled them 'Other' or 'All'.
 We included a state machine graph visualization for a number of specific TLS server implementations and will compare these to the research paper as well as to each other.
+Every TLS version is tested using the same properties file, but **only in GNuTLS we succesfully enabled the HeartBeat extension**.
 The main authentication path will be colored green and any seemingly strange or redundant states or edges are colored orange.

 ### OpenSSL 1.0.2